Outdoor Education (Backpacking/Hiking - Backcountry)

 • All activities must be supervised.

-• The level of supervision must be commensurate with the inherent risk of the activity.
+• The type of supervision must be commensurate with the inherent risk of the activity.
 The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions.

-• The teacher must assign a leader to the front and back of the group.
+• The Teacher must assign a leader to the front and back of the group.
 A leader could be a responsible student.

-• The front and back of the group must be within whistle contact of the teacher(s)/trip guide(s) at all times.
+• The front and back of the group must be within whistle contact of the Teacher(s)/Trip Guide(s) at all times.

-• If the group is divided into two or more excursions, each excursion must have a trip guide with the required certifications.
+• If the group is divided into two or more excursions, each excursion must have a Trip Guide with the required certifications.

-Supervision Ratios
+Supervision/Monitoring Ratios

-• 1 supervisor per 8 students
+• 1 Teacher/Monitor per 8 students

 First Aid